 But the reverse is not true.
 If your card is for version 7 and you still have version 6 in your phone, you will need to update the data on the phone. eBrevet will not allow you to start with a cue/route version OLDER than the brevet card.

 If you "forget" to check in at a control the app will always notice.
 You will NOT get a finish code.
-The app will give you a DNQ.
+The app will mark your ride "RBA Review".
 You must not skip any control.
 If you miss a control, you need to go back and check in (either with the app, or with traditional signature/receipt).
 If you skip controls you could be disqualified.

 Don't give up!
 Keep riding.
 Keep checking in.
 If the app complains, ignore it.
 Keep riding.
 Whether you are DQed is up to your RBA -- as long and you DO keep riding.